Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 NOTO AI suggests classroom strategies, helps with documentation, or flags helpful professional development modules in a hands-free format.

-The smart documentation was rebuilt as a brain-dump tool and reworked for tablet-first compatibility.
+The smart documentation was rebuilt as a brain-dump tool with tablet-first compatibility.

-Many teachers use tablets in their classrooms, so developing this app for tablets is more appropriate than for phones.
-Our team had the idea to use AI to distill messy inputs into necessary fields, allowing teachers to forego structure when they need to act fast.
+Many teachers have a tablet in class, so developing this feature for tablets first is more appropriate.
+We decided to incorporate AI into this feature to distill messy inputs into necessary fields, allowing teachers to forego structure when they need to act fast.

 As our prototypes were coming together, we adapted the Tailwind component library to fit our visual direction and ensure consistency and efficiency when we built the custom elements we needed.

-With ready-made components from Tailwind and our customized design system, I built out the remaining UI elements for the tablet platform and worked with other designers to ensure the consistency and accessibility of our desktop and tablet designs.
+With ready-made components from Tailwind and our customized design system, I built out the remaining UI elements for the tablet platform and worked with other designers to ensure consistency and accessibility across both mobile and desktop interfaces.

 The next step for NOTO is live testing and observation in classrooms to validate what success looks like for educators.